ngimb64/Pimp-My-Alpine/README.md

 Environment variables required for proper execution:

+- AWS_ACCOUNT_ID:  The AWS account ID number
+- S3_BUCKET:  The AWS S3 bucket where the resulting AMI will be stored
+- X509_CERT_PATH:  The path to the x509 certificate used in bundling
+- X509_KEY_PATH:  The path to the x509 key used in bundling
 - AWS_ACCESS_KEY:  The AWS API access key
 - AWS_SECRET_KEY:  The AWS API secret key
 - AWS_REGION:  The AWS region where EC2 will be provisioned
 - AWS_INSTANCE_TYPE:  The type of EC2 instance to be utilized

+Environment variables to export for customization (optional):

 - AMI_NAME:  The name of the Amazon Machine Image to build

-Environment variables to export for customization (optional):

 - AWS_SUBNET_ID:
 - AWS_SECURITY_GROUP_ID:
 <br>